Why abortion has become a centerpiece of Democratic TV ads in 2022 - The Boston Globe

 In Georgia, Democrats recently attacked the Republican governor in another television ad, with women speaking fearfully about the specter of being investigated and “criminalized.”

-All across the U.S., Democrats are using abortion as a powerful cudgel in their 2022 television campaigns, paying for an onslaught of ads in House, Senate and governor’s races that show how swiftly abortion politics have shifted since the Supreme Court overturned Roe v.
+All across the United States, Democrats are using abortion as a powerful cudgel in their 2022 television campaigns, paying for an onslaught of ads in House, Senate, and governor’s races that show how swiftly abortion politics have shifted since the Supreme Court overturned Roe v.
 Wade in late June.

 Advertisement